Fayez Sarofim: Personal life

-Sarofim was married three times.
-In 1962, he married Louisa Stude, adopted daughter of Herman Brown, founder of Brown and Root; they had two children: Christopher Sarofim and Allison Sarofim.
+In 1962, Sarofim married Louisa Stude, adopted daughter of Herman Brown, founder of Brown and Root; they had two children: Christopher Sarofim and Allison Sarofim.

-In 1984, he had a son, Andrew Sarofim, with Linda Hicks, a former employee at his company.
-In 1986, they had another son, Phillip, and in 1989, another son Maxwell was born.
-In 1990, he divorced his first wife who received a $250 million divorce settlement.
-In 1990, he married Hicks; in 1996, they divorced with Hicks receiving a $12 million settlement.
+In 1984, while still married to Stude, Sarofim secretly had a son, Andrew Sarofim, with Linda Hicks, a former employee at his company.
+In 1986, they had a second son, Phillip, and in 1989, another son Maxwell was born.
+In 1990, he divorced his Stude, who received a $250 million divorce settlement.

+In 1990, Sarofim married Hicks.
+In 1996, they divorced, with Hicks receiving a $12 million settlement.
 Hicks later died while climbing Mount Kilimanjaro.
-Maxwell died in 2015.
+Their son Maxwell died in 2015.

-In December 2014, Sarofim married Susan Krohn, the ex-wife of fellow billionaire Tracy Krohn, and mother of his son Phillip's ex-wife Lori Krohn.
+In December 2014, Sarofim married Susan (née DeBarneure) Krohn, founder and owner of Brooke Staffing Companies and owner of New Orleans Auction Galleries.
+Susan is the ex-wife of fellow billionaire Tracy Krohn, and the mother of Lori Krohn Sarofim, the ex-wife of Sarofim's son Phillip.

-He died on 27 May 2022.
+Sarofim died on 28 May 2022.